andrewp2010/ColorManagement/doc/Glossary.md

 # Glossary

-> **_NOTE:_** There are terms in the color management world that have been used incorrectly for years and have become very ambiguous.
+> **_Note:_** There are terms in the color management world that have been used incorrectly for years and have become very ambiguous.
 Those words will be marked with: _(ambiguous)_.
 I have done my best to define them as they should be.

 ### **Color**:
 > the psychological phenomena of perceiving light via the [Human Perceptual System](#human-perceptual-system).
 Compared to [chromaticity](#chromaticity), color is the physical stimuli and organic reaction of seeing light.
 Therefore, color is relative to any given context.